aredn/documentation/arednGettingStarted/installing_firmware.rst

     You can choose any number for the fourth octet, as long as it is not the same as the IP address of the node and is not within the range of DHCP addresses you will be providing in step 2 below.
 Of course you must also avoid using 192.168.0.0 and 192.168.0.255, which are reserved addresses that identify the network itself and the broadcast address for that network.
 Other devices may have different default IP addresses or subnets, so select a static IP for your computer which puts it on the same subnet.

   3. Connect an Ethernet cable from your computer to the dumb switch, and another cable from the LAN port of the PoE adapter to the switch.
+Leave the TP-LINK radio powered off for now.

 Linux Procedure
   1. Create a directory on your computer called ``/tftp`` and copy the TP-LINK ``recovery.bin`` file there.